ihsn/SDCPractice/intro.rst

 large-scale experimentation to inform our discussion of the processes and methods in this guide.

+.. admonition:: Important

-**Important:** At no point was any attempt made to re-identify, through matching or any other method, any respondents in the surveys we used in building our knowledge base.
+	At no point was any attempt made to re-identify, through matching or any other method, any respondents in the surveys we used in building our knowledge base.
 All risk assessments were based on frequencies and probabilities.

 Using this guide
 ----------------